 Disneyland began selling annual passes again at the end of summer 2021, now called Magic Keys.
 MaxPass used to be included in the cost of the most expensive top level annual passes, and an annual add-on was available for the lower cost passes.
 No longer with Genie+.

 Although the Disney Genie offerings at Walt Disney World and Disneyland work in the same general way, there are some crucial differences to keep in mind if you are a guest who visits both coasts.
-I fully expect that these systems may diverge even more over time.
+These systems have diverged even more over time.

 The current differences are: